-Other monitoring records (e.g., area dosimetry results, survey results, etc.) that potentially pertain to reconstruction of external dose might be available in the DOE files.
-The dose reconstructor needs to determine if the dose from area dosimeter results, radiation surveys, etc. needs to be included because dosimetry monitoring was not performed or was inadequate.
-If monitoring was not performed or was inadequate.
-If monitoring was not performed or was inadequate.
-If monitoring was not performed or was inadequate.
-An example of this approach which used survey data to calculate and assign neutron dose is available in Section 6.4 of ORAUT-TKBS-0006-6, Hanford Site - Occupational External Dose (ORAUT 2010).
+Other monitoring records (e.g., area dosimetry results, survey results) that potentially pertain to reconstruction of external dose might be available in the DOE files.
+The dose reconstructor needs to determine if the dose from other monitoring records needs to be included because dosimetry monitoring was not performed or was inadequate.
+It is not unusual to have monitoring for one type of radiation (e.g., photon) and not be adequately monitored for another radiation type (e.g., neutrons or low energy photons).
+If monitoring was not performed or was inadequate, the dose reconstructor needs to assign dose in addition to other dose the worker is assigned.
+An example of this approach that used survey data to calculate and assign neutron dose is available in Section 6.4 of ORAUT-TKBS-0006-6, Hanford Site - Occupational External Dose (ORAUT 2010).